luciangreen/Languages/README.md

 Supports international versions of repositories: <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter</a>.

 So far, French is supported.
-Please see `languages/fr.txt` for translations of commands and `lpiverify4-fr.pl` for an example in French.
+Please see `languages/fr.txt` for translations of commands and `lpiverify4-fr.pl` for an example in French in LPI.

 # Getting Started

-Please read the following instructions on how to install the project on your computer for writing code.
+Please read the following instructions on how to install the project on your computer for coding in other languages.

 # Prerequisites